Richard-Apps/richardapps-web/README.md

 Github-Repository of my personal webpage.
 Including news, projects, picture grid, about and contact information.
 Made using vanilla HTML/CSS and JavaScript.
 Also includes basic responsiveness.

-Featuring a design inspired by old vintage terminals and cyberpunk themes!
+Featuring a design inspired by old vintage terminals and cyberpunk!
+Now supports themes.

 You can view the full website here:
 [richardapps.net](https://richardapps.net)